roleoroleo/sonoff-hack/README.md

   - SSH server - dropbear.
   - FTP server.
   - Authentication for HTTP, RTSP and ONVIF server.
+  - Management of motion detect events and videos through a web page.
   - PTZ support through a web page.
   - Goto and set presets through a web page.
   - The possibility to disable all the cloud features.